trimstray/nginx-admins-handbook/README.md

 ##### Variables & Strings

-Variables in NGINX start with `$`.
+Variables start with `$`.
 Some modules introduce variables can be used when setting directives.

   > There are some directives that do not support variables, e.g. `access_log` or `error_log`.